nickubed/rater_client/README.md

 - ~~Set up login, prompt user to log in either once they've entered the site, or once they have rated every villager and want to post their decisions~~
 - Refine user-flow, add "edit user" functionality, "delete user" functionality
 - ~~Create display for User's selected villagers, who ranks where!~~
-- Create "display all" to see where villagers rank, on average, to all users
+- ~~Create "display all" to see where villagers rank, on average, to all users~~
 - Create drag & drop functionality for users "first time" experience
 - Create drag & drop functionality for users "view my villager ratings" experience
+- Create "edit villager grade" system.